 After the sacrifice of Ikemefuna, Okonkwo does nothing but drink wine, and for two days, he eats nothing.
 Finally, he calls for a boy to sit with him, but his son Noy is afraid and kills his best friend.
 As he looked at his ten years old daughter Ezinma, he wished if she were a boy.

 When Okonkwo still can’t escape these thoughts, he visits his friend Obierika and describes his situation.
 He is happy to see him and sits with him to listen to him.
-He tells him he is worried about Noy, adding that his children do not resemble him.
+He tells him that he is worried about Noy, adding that his children do not resemble him.
 Obierika reasons that children are still young, and then they discuss Ikemefuna’s murder.
 His friend declined to participate, and he asked why Okonkwo took part in killing his son.

 Summary of Chapter 9:

 Ekwefi bangs on Okonkwo’s door in a panic and shouting Ezinma is dying (she is the only one with the audacity to knock on his door like that).
 Before she says anything, Okonkwo runs towards Ekwefi’s hut and declares that Ezinma has a fever.
-We learned Ekwefi lost nine children before her daughter, and she is the center of her mother’s life.
-Ezinma has had this disease before, but everyone thinks it is adequately cured, but now Okonkwo again prepares the medicine, and after taking it, Ezinma falls asleep quickly.
+We learned that Ekwefi lost nine children before her daughter, and she is the center of her mother’s life.
+Ezinma has had this disease before, but everyone thinks that it is adequately cured, but now Okonkwo again prepares the medicine, and after taking it, Ezinma falls asleep quickly.

 Summary of Chapter 10: